 An organic-rich mix adds biological activity and supports long-term soil health.

-In most domestic gardens, a balanced blend of sand, topsoil and organic matter works well.
+In most domestic gardens, a balanced blend of sand, top soil and organic matter works well.
 The goal is to improve soil quality, not to radically change it.
+For best results, apply topdressing at a rate of 2–5kg per square metre and spread evenly across the lawn to ensure a smooth, level surface.

 Whatever mix you use, it should be fine in texture, free from stones or debris, and easy to work into the surface of the lawn.